StephanHCB/go-autumn-logging-log/README.md

 ### Limitations

-* Not currently context aware (because plain golang standard library logging has no support for it)
+* Only partially context aware (because plain golang standard library logging has no support for it)
 * Does not provide a context injection middleware (same reason)
 * Not optimized for performance or throughput